domainmod/domainmod/README.md

 3. In the '_includes' folder, copy config.SAMPLE.inc.php to config.inc.php and then update config.inc.php to reflect your server's settings

-4. In a web browser, visit the URL where you just installed the Domain Manager, followed by /installer/.
-So if you installed to http://aysmedia.com/dm/, point your web browser to http://aysmedia.com/dm/installer/.
+4. In a web browser, visit the URL where you just installed the Domain Manager, followed by /install/.
+So if you installed to http://aysmedia.com/dm/, point your web browser to http://aysmedia.com/dm/install/.

 5. After a few seconds a message should appear letting you know that the installation was successful.

-6. Once the installation has completed you should delete the /installer/ folder.

-7. If you have any problems during installation please see the Support section below.
+6. If you have any problems during installation please see the Support section below.

 # Usage